bsdavidson/react-starter/readme.md

 This is a starter boilerplate for making ReactJS Apps.
 It's a basic app with a single image asset and "Hello World".

-It uses the following components:
+## It uses the following components:

   - Webpack to bundle all the things
   - Sass loaders for stylesheets
-  - Loads normalize.css
+  - Normalize.css for stylesheet resetting
-  - It uses sass for stylesheets
+  - Sass
   - jsx for writing React

 ## For Testing it uses..